tbrown122387/pf/paper/paper.md

 \end{eqnarray}
 The collection $\{z'_t\}_{t=1}^T$ are also assumed to be iid normal random variates.
 At time $1$, we assume the first state follows a mean zero normal distribution with $\sigma^2/(1-\phi^2)$.
 For simplicity, all of our proposal distributions are chosen to be the same as the state transitions.

-The file `examples/svol_sisr.h` provides a fully-worked example of writing a class template called `svol_sisr` for this model-algorithm pair.
+The file `examples/svol_sisr.h` provides an example of writing a class template called `svol_sisr` for this model-algorithm pair.
 Any model-algorithm pair will make use of a resampler type (found in `include/pf/resamplers.h`), sampler functions (found in `include/pf/rv_samp.h`), and density evaluator functions (found in `include/pf/rv_eval.h`).
 Because you are writing a class template instead of a class, the decision of what to pass in as template parameters will be pushed back to the instantiation site.
 These template parameters are often changed quite frequently, so this design allows them to be changed only in one location of the project.
 Instantiating an object after the class template has been written is much easier than writing the class template itself.
 Just provide the template parameters and the constructor parameters in the correct order.
 For example,
 ```cpp
 using Mod = svol_sisr<5000,1,1,mn_resampler<5000,1,double>,double>;